fevot99/fevot99.github.io/_posts/2026-03-01-applied-data-science-project.md

 #### Business Objective

 The business objective is to assist our customer Andreas (Airbnb host) set competitive and profitable rental prices for his properties using machine learning.
 The ML model will predict optimal pricing based on property features, location, host, amenities, and market conditions attributes.
 The ML model can be used for the follow:
-* Competitive pricing strategies for hosts
+* Provide competitive pricing analysis for hosts
-* Market benchmarking against similar listings
+* Benchmark against similar listings in the market
-* Decision-making for new or underperforming properties
+* Support decision making for new or underperforming properties

 #### Problem Statement